openlibhums/memory-alpha/content/support/guides/workflow-editor-prepub.md

 Check the **Mark as complete** box to move on to the next step.

 ## Select a galley for rendering
-At this step, you can select the file that will be shown on the article page: either XML or HTML.
+At this step, you can select the file (galley) that will be used to show display (render) the article on the journal website: either XML or HTML.
 If you use neither (e.g. PDF only), you do not need to select a file here.
 If you have the option of PDF / XML or PDF, select the HTML / XML.

 If you have not done so already, double-check that any typesetting queries at the end of the PDF have been addressed and removed.